Meet our advisory groups

 The Retail and Hospitality Advisory Group – made up of industry leaders from across high-street retail, e-commerce, restaurants, pubs and hospitality – plays an important role in helping Pennies reach more businesses, consumers, and ultimately raise more vital funds for charity.

-Non-Executive Chairman at Joules and Chairman at Sofology.
-Prior to this Ian was the CEO at DFS and previously enjoyed a number of Buying and Marketing roles at Boots, culminating in his appointment to the Boots Executive 10 years ago, as Trading Director.
+Non-Executive Chairman at Joules.
+Prior to this Ian was the CEO at DFS, Chairman at Sofology, and previously enjoyed a number of Buying and Marketing roles at Boots, culminating in his appointment to the Boots Executive 10 years ago, as Trading Director.
 In 2014 Ian became Chairman of the BRC Policy Board and Shoe Zone PLC.

 Partner, The MBS Group